Sm1321/END_To_END_MultiAI_Agent/README.md

 - Based on the user input , the Streamlit app Works as MultiAgent

 ## 💥Credits for the Project
-- I have Learned this project from the `Krishnaik Academy` and 'Sudhanshu Gusain`
+- I have Learned this project from the `Krishnaik Academy` and `Sudhanshu Gusain`
 - All the credits goes to the above mentioned